tenpy/tenpy/doc/intro/logging.rst

 Logging and terminal output
 ===========================

-By default, calling (almost) any function in TeNPy will not print output, appart from error messages, tracebacks, and warnings.
+By default, calling (almost) any function in TeNPy will not print output, apart from error messages, tracebacks, and warnings.
 Instead, we use Python's :mod:`logging` module to allow fine-grained redirecting of status messages etc.

 Of course, when you get an error message, you should be concerned to find out what it is about and how to fix it.